LIFE-Home/MistyGPT/README.md

 - `api/grid.json`: Editable file to modify locations for navigation

-- `src/MistyGPT.js`: JavaScript wrapper for controlling the interactions between the robot and the API
+- `src/MistyGPT/MistyGPT.js`: JavaScript wrapper for controlling the interactions between the robot and the API for the MistyGPT skill

-- `src/MistyGPT.json`: Metadata for the MistyGPT skill
+- `src/MistyGPT/MistyGPT.json`: Metadata for the MistyGPT skill

+- `src/MistyMoov/MistyMoov.js`: JavaScript wrapper for controlling the interactions between the robot and the API for the MistyMoov skill

+- `src/MistyMoov/MistyMoov.json`: Metadata for the MistyMoov skill

 - `requirements.txt`: List of Python dependencies for the API